johnchristotle/TotlesoftWDA-Assignment101/README.md

 * 3. Create a styles.css file.
 The file name must be styles and its extension .css

-* 4. **Source Code from Google Drive? ** Download the images folder from google drive and put this folder inside the project folder.
+* 4. A. **Source Code from Google Drive? **
+* Download the images folder from google drive and put this folder inside the project folder.
 This folder has all the images that will be used for this website.

-** Source Code from GitHub? **
+* 4. B. ** Source Code from GitHub? **
 * Clone the project locally, change into the directory, and install the dependencies:

 ```sh